Maxime-Leguevacques/Le_Desinforme/README.md

 - [ ] display write news when employee is at desk
 - [ ] create bad employee
 - [ ] bad employee behavior

+# Issues
+- [x] when exiting a computer, the created camera doesn't get deleted.